In 1932, Katharine Hepburn arrived in Hollywood.

 Before RKO made their offer, Kate, still in New York, did an obligatory screen test, in which she stubbornly kept her back to the camera most of the time.

-But it worked for Katharine Hepburn, and won her an ally at the studio who soon became one of her best friends.
+Or would have been for most aspiring film stars.
+But it worked for Katharine Hepburn.
+The unique screen test won Kate an ally at the studio who soon became one of her best friends.

 “She had this very definite knowledge and feeling [of the camera].
 She was quite unlike anybody I’d ever seen…I thought, I suppose right away, ‘She’s too odd.
 It won’t work.’
 But at one moment in a very emotional scene, she picked up a glass.
 The camera focused on her back.
 There was an enormous feeling, a weight about the manner in which she picked up the glass.”

-RKO executive David O. Selznick didn’t share Cukor’s enthusiasm for this Hepburn girl.
+RKO executive David O. Selznick didn’t share Cukor’s enthusiasm for Hepburn.
 So Cukor enlisted the help of his friends on the lot to win Selznick and the other executives over.
 As Cukor tried to convince screenwriter Adela Rogers St. Johns:

 “She’s too marvelous.
 She’ll be greater than Garbo.
 Nobody wants her but me so come and help me fight for her.
 You don’t need to see the test.
 It’s a foul test anyway.
 She looks like a boa constrictor on a fast, but she’s great.”